astrogirlnim/GeneKnow/docs/CI_CD_Pipeline_Guide.md

 ---

-🧬 **GenePredict** - Privacy-First Genomic Risk Assessment Platform
+🧬 **GeneKnow** - Privacy-First Genomic Risk Assessment Platform

-*This documentation is maintained by the GenePredict development team.
+*This documentation is maintained by the GeneKnow development team.
 Last updated: January 2025*